+Recorded Music Music Publishing Total

+(in mi llions)

-Recor Recorded Music sic Publishing blishing Te (i n millions) Balance at September 30, 2004 \$ 395 \$ 583 \$ 978 Purchase accounting adjustments (45) 2 (43) Balance at March 31, 2005 \$ 350 \$ 585 \$ 935
+Balance at September 30, 2004 \$ 395 \$ 583 \$ 978

+Purchase accounting adjustments (45) 2 (43)

+Balance at March 31, 2005 \$ 350 \$ 585 \$ 935

-Purchase accounting adjustments relate to changes in the initial estimates of the restructuring costs that arose from the Acquisition and changes to the fair value adjustments recorded in connection with the Acquisition.
+Purchase accounting adjustments relate to changes in the initial estimates of the restructuring costs that arose from the Acquisition and changes to the fair value of assets and liabilities recorded in connection with the Acquisition.
 These changes were determined in connection with the Company's finalization of the purchase price allocation related to the Acquisition.